 What to look for in a skilled nursing contract:

-- Acknowledgement of the federal Nursing Home Resident’s Bill of Rights, which protects residents.
+- Acknowledgment of the federal Nursing Home Resident’s Bill of Rights, which protects residents.

 - Cost of care (either daily or monthly).